suchipi/equivalent-exchange/api/index.md

 # clone (exported function)

+Deeply-clone the provided object or value.
+Primitive values are returned as-is.

+This can be useful when you need to clone an AST node.

 ```ts
 declare function clone<T extends Clonable>(input: T): T;
 ```

 # hasShape (exported function)

+Function which checks whether `input` is a structural subset of `shape`.

+This can be useful when you need to check if an AST node has a set of properties.

 ```ts
 declare function hasShape<Input, Shape>(